pikepdf/pikepdf/docs/api.rst

     .. attribute:: eof

-        The end of the tokens.
+        Denotes the end of the tokens in this content stream.

     .. attribute:: space